Community Living & Access Programs

 5. If deemed appropriate, you will be matched with a Community Recreation Assistant.

-• Ineligible for funding support from the Persons with Developmental Disabilities (PDD) program
+• Not receiving funding from the Persons with Developmental Disabilities (PDD) Program

 • Can provide voluntary, informed consent

-• Not in a hospital or receiving acute care
+• Not receiving overnight paid support, and not in hospital or acute care

 • Goals are attainable within 2 years